Podcast: Play in new window | Download (Duration: 35:58 — 41.2MB)

 Outside the Matrix a truly human life is possible

 Men can exist as slaves but it is not a truly human life, one proper to man.
 The masses can exist as zombies but that is not a fully human life proper to man.
 People can survive for a limited time in a state of sickness, anxiety and depression, but that is not a truly human life.
 A truly human life proper to the nature of man can only be lived in conditions of political freedom where men have the right to exist for their own sake and to keep the products of their own efforts.
-It is only made possible when men are free to think and to to reason and to act upon their judgment.
-This is when men flourish.
+It is only made possible when men are free to think and to reason and to act upon their judgment.
+This is the condition when men are able to flourish.
+But more than this, they must then choose to think (so as to identify the facts of reality) and to act in accordance with their rational conclusions.
+Only when these two factors combine will men thrive.

 When I say Outside the Matrix I mean outside the mindset of the majority.
-One has to reject the mainstream Matrix philosophy, the metaphysics of Mysticism and the morality of Altruism. to find these values and allow men to flourish on Earth.
+One has to reject the mainstream Matrix philosophy, the metaphysics of mysticism and the morality of altruism in order to identify the vales and conditions and actions necessary for human flourishment.

-The non-aggression principle requires us to not use force against anyone.
-This is the essence of peace.
-The non-initiation of the use of force.
-Self-defence is another matter and is entirely moral when aggression is used against us.
-Our present mainstream culture is all about violent coercion.
-Force dominates our culture from the way we are parented to the way we are governed.
+The non-aggression principle requires that we do not use force against our fellow men.
+The essence of peace is the non-initiation of the use of force.
+Self-defence is another matter, the use of force is entirely moral when used in response to aggression initiated against us.
+But our present mainstream culture is all about violent coercion.
+Force dominates the way we are parented and the way we are governed.
 Outside the matrix, rational men respect the non-aggression principle.
-They negotiate using reason and persuasion, they do not force and coercion.
-This is the way of peace.
+They negotiate using reason and persuasion, they do not force and coerce.
+Reasoning is the way of peace.
 It is the way of human adults in full consciousness acting in their rational self-interest.

 Freedom lies outside the Matrix

 The recognition of man’s right to own his own life and to live according to his judgment is the essence of freedom.
-Within mainstream western culture, man is held to be his brother’s keeper and socialism is widely regarded as a good idea – in spite of its historical record of abject failure.
+Within mainstream western culture, man is held to be his brother’s keeper and, accordingly, socialism is widely regarded as a good idea in spite of its historical record of abject failure.
 Soviet Russia, Chairman Mao’s China, Pol Pot’s Cambodia are all examples of where socialism leads.
-But still, the crazy notion persists.
-Outside the Matrix rational men respect the right of man to own his own life and to live for his own sake.
+But still, the mistaken notion persists resting upon a seemingly unshakeable philosophical conviction – altruism.
+Outside the Matrix rational men respect the right of the individual to own his own life and to live for his own sake.
+Outside the Matrix altruism is rejected in favour of rational self-interest.

 Abundance lies outside the Matrix

-Property rights are the only implementation of individual rights and without them, no other rights can exist.
-A free market is the result and wealth creation is enabled.
+Property rights are the only practical implementation of individual rights and are therefore fundamental.
+Without them being respected, no other rights can exist.
+A free market is the result of universal respect for property rights and thus wealth creation is enabled.
 However, taxation, licensing and regulation are the norm within the mainstream culture (the Matrix).
 People have forgotten that the coercive expropriation of any percentage of one’s wealth and income is theft.
-The mainstream culture ignores the fact that to give 50% or any percentage of one’s income every month amounts to slavery.
-Without this institutionalised theft and with property rights respected capitalism could flourish and wealth and abundance could result.
+The mainstream culture ignores the fact that to give 50% (or any percentage) of one’s income every month amounts to slavery.
+Without this institutionalised theft and with property rights respected the essential conditions for freedom would exist and wealth and abundance could (and would) then result.
 Outside the Matrix rational men respect each other’s right to keep the products of their own effort.

 Justice lies outside the Matrix

-When property rights are respected and governments cease to expropriate wealth from individuals and businesses capitalism can prevail.
+When property rights are respected and governments cease to expropriate wealth from individuals and businesses capitalism (the forgotten socio-economic system of freedom) can prevail.
 Capitalism is a system with justice as its guiding principle.
 A fair price is struck between two parties according to their voluntary participation and judgment.

 It is important to know the difference between happiness and pleasure and to understand the roots of lasting happiness.
 It results from being free to pursue one’s own self-initiated goals.
 It requires freedom.
 Freedom is something that we do not yet have.
 The illusion of freedom is sold, but until men are allowed to live for their own sake, and allowed to act upon their own judgment and allowed to keep the products of their own effort we will not be free.